AlessioNar/ulit/README.md

 ## Acknowledgements

 The op_cellar package has been inspired by a series of previous packages and builds upon some of their architectures and workflows.
-We would like to acknowledge the following sources that have contributed to the development of this generic solution solution:
+We would like to acknowledge the following sources that have contributed to the development of this generic solution:

 * The [eu_corpus_compiler](https://github.com/seljaseppala/eu_corpus_compiler) package by Selja Seppala